CloudLabsAI-Azure/apim-lab/apim-lab/2-developer-portal/developer-portal-2-1-publishing.md

 In order to do this, we recommend opening the **Developer portal** in a **private tab (incognito tab)** in your browser or using another browser to avoid seeing the admin/edit version of the portal.

-1. Navigate to **https://apim-dev-hol-ms-<inject key="Deployment ID" enableCopy="false" />.developer.azure-api.net** in the browser window in incognito mode.
+1. Navigate to **https://apim-dev-hol-ms-<inject key="Deployment ID" enableCopy="false" />.developer.azure-api.net** in the browser window in InPrivate mode.

       ![APIM Developer Portal Unauthenticated Launch](../1-apim-creation/media/E2T3S1-0109.png)